China–Zimbabwe relations: Chinese development finance to Zimbabwe

 From 2000 to 2012, there are approximately 128 Chinese official development finance projects identified in Zimbabwe through various media reports.
 These projects range from a loan of US$670 million to expand a hydroelectric dam on Lake Kariba, to a US$500 million deal to finance Zimbabwe's local cotton production, or a loan agreement for the provision of agricultural machinery to Zimbabwean farmers.
 In 2016 the PRC forgave US$40 million in debt.

-Culture ties
+Cultural relations

 On January 6, 2010, the Chinese government announced plans to award scholarships to 32 students from Zimbabwe to study in China.
 The scholarship program was announced by the Chinese Ambassador to Zimbabwe, Xin Shunkang.

 Although originally Chinese firms were exempt from Zimbabwe's indigenisation laws they have increasingly come under pressure by 2016 to grant at least 51 percent ownership in local ventures to black Zimbabweans in accordance with indigenisation policies.
 The South African-based Institute for Security Studies believes that under the leadership of Chinese leader Xi Jinping the PRC's relationship with Zimbabwe has become more distant due to concerns over the long term stability of ZANU-PF rule.